 Noyce Mathematics Education Teaching Scholars

-Deadline: March 1st for Undergraduate Applicants and May 2nd for Graduate Applicants (with priority given to those who apply before March 1st)
+Deadline: April 7th for All Applicants (with priority given to those who apply before April 7th)

 Provides scholarships for undergraduate and graduate students currently enrolled in the College of Education.
 Applicants should have an undergraduate GPA of at least 3.0 overall and a GPA of 3.0 in all mathematical science courses.
 Applicants must be committed to teaching in grades 9-12 in a high-need school district.
 Noyce Scholars must teach in a high-need school district for two years for every one year of funding received.

 Students who are within the last three (3) to four (4) academic semesters of undergraduate study and are current majors in Mathematics, Statistics, or Mathematics Education are eligible to apply for the undergraduate scholarship.
 All undergraduate applicants must intend to earn a double degree in Mathematics Education and either Mathematics or Statistics.
 Preference will be given to those accepted into both majors by the application deadline.
 Undergraduates may not be a current Teaching Fellow, Park Scholar, Caldwell Fellow, or other full scholarship recipient.

 Candidates who currently hold, or will earn by August of application year, a Bachelors degree in a mathematical science (e.g., mathematics, statistics, computer science), and wish to pursue grades 9-12 teaching licensure are encouraged to apply for the post-baccalaureate and graduate level stipends.
 Preference will be given to those pursuing a Masters degree in Mathematics Education as well as licensure.
 Acceptance into the masters degree program is a separate process.
 Please see Master's Degree in Mathematics Education web site for admissions process and deadlines.